AdobeDocs/experience-manager-65.en/help/forms/using/install-configure-document-services.md

 * If you have an existing license of Adobe Acrobat and it has expired, [Download the latest version of Adobe Application Manager](https://helpx.adobe.com/in/creative-suite/kb/aam-troubleshoot-download-install.html), and migrating your serial number.
 Before [migrating your serial number](https://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/licensing.html#migrating-your-serial-number).

    * Use the following commands to generate prov.xml and re-serialize the existing install using the prov.xml file instead of commands provided in [migrating your serial number](https://www.adobe.com/devnet-docs/acrobatetk/tools/AdminGuide/licensing.html#migrating-your-serial-number) number article.

-    * Generate prov.xml

          ```

          adobe_prtk --tool=VolumeSerialize --generate --serial=<serialnum> [--leid=<LEID>] [--regsuppress=ss] [--eulasuppress] [--locales=limited list of locales in xx_XX format or ALL>] [--provfile=<Absolute path to prov.xml>]

          ```

    * Volume serialize the package (Re-serialize the existing install using the prov.xml file and the new serial): Run the following command from the PRTK installation folder as an administrator to serialize and activate the deployed packages on client machines:

          ```
          adobe_prtk --tool=VolumeSerialize --provfile=C:\prov.xml –stream